ArnoldYing/arnoldying.github.io/pages/about.md

 ![alt text](https://arnoldying.github.io/assets/img/about1.jpg "picture of me!")

 I am currently a second year Computer Engineering Student at the University of British Columbia.
 I enjoy building interesting and meaningful projects that can be impactful to our day to day life.
 In this rapidly growing world I hope to contribute what I can to the forefront of technological advancement.
-I like [food](https://en.wikipedia.org/wiki/Bubble_tea) and [food](https://en.wikipedia.org/wiki/Ramen) (I mean who doesn't?), video games (of course), and coding (who would've thought?).
+I like [food](https://en.wikipedia.org/wiki/Ramen) (I mean who doesn't?), video games (of course), and coding (who would've thought?).

 ## Video Game
 I play a lot of video game during my spare time.
 I mainly play **_Overwatch_** and I currently am a member of the UBC Premier Overwatch team.
 I also enjoy other